Birkemosen/zmk-config/README.md

 ## Project Overview

-This is a ZMK (Zephyr-based Mechanical Keyboard) firmware configuration for the Piantor Pro BT keyboard (42-key split) running a Callum inspired layout with Anymak:END base layer.
-This configuration is based on the official Keebart repository structure with a custom Anymak:END keymap.
+This is a ZMK (Zephyr-based Mechanical Keyboard) firmware configuration for the Piantor Pro BT keyboard (42-key split) running a Callum inspired layout with Aptmak Blue base layer.
+This configuration is based on the official Keebart repository structure with a custom Aptmak Blue keymap optimized for multilingual typing.

 ## Key Commands